junxie016/Open-TNM/Greedy/README.md

 • You can download more transportation test networks from https://github.com/bstabler/TransportationNetworks and put them in ‘./Greedy/Network/’.

-• Note that different networks have different "Generalized Cost Weights", modify the parameters in SetCostCoef() accordingly if you want to obtain the same solution.
+• Please note that different networks feature distinct 'Generalized Cost Weights'.
+If you aim to reproduce the solution reported in the network, ensure to adjust the parameters in the SetCostCoef() function accordingly.

 # How to Cite